Jin-HoMLee/ai-wedding-planner/backend/README.md

    ```bash
    npm start
    ```
-   The server will start on the port specified in your config file (`config/default.json` for development, `config/production.json` for production).
-If you want to use a different port, update the value in your config file, not in `.env`.
+   The server will start on the port specified in your config file (`config/production.json` for production).
+If you want to use a different port, update the value in your config file.

    Or, for automatic restarts during development, use:
    ```bash
    npm run dev
    ```
+   The server will start on the port specified in your config file (`config/default.json` for development).
+If you want to use a different port, update the value in your config file.

    This uses nodemon (if configured) to restart the server when you make code changes.

 ---